-- Exemption 5450 to section 334 of the Navigation Act 2012 allows shippers of iron ore, iron ore fines, bauxite and coal to use an alternative method for evaluation of the MHB corrosive properties of iron ore and iron ore fines.
-The alternative method is by use of the standard DIN 50929-3 corrosion of metals; probability of corrosion of metallic materials when subject to corrosion from the outside; buried and underwater pipelines and structural components as detailed in the exemption.
-The previous exemption EX5389 has been withdrawn.
+- Exemption 5450 to section 334 of the Navigation Act 2012 - to allow shippers of iron ore, iron ore fines, bauxite and coal to use an alternative method for evaluation of the MHB corrosive properties of iron ore and iron ore fines.

-- Exemption 5451 to section 334 of the Navigation Act 2012 allows shippers of mineral concentrates and metal sulphide concentrates to use a modified C.1 test better suited to the properties of these materials.
-The test ensures greater repeatability and better reflects the evidence for transfer and carriage of this cargo.
+- Exemption 5451 to section 334 of the Navigation Act 2012 to allow shippers of mineral concentrates and metal sulphide concentrates to use a modified C.1 test better suited to the properties of these materials.